tommeagher/redesign/README.md

 *Rough notes from the workshop on Thursday, July 24, 2014 [at SRCCON](http://schedule.srccon.org/#_session-11) in Philadelphia.*

-In this session, I’d like us to talk about how we can redesign the newsroom itself to upend our clunky workflows pegged to Sunday’s newspaper instead of today’s news online.
+In this session, I’d like us to talk about how we can redesign the newsroom itself to upend our clunky workflows pegged to Sunday’s paper instead of online today.

-Let's get a bunch of smart people in a room to produce action-oriented recommendations for news organizations to adopt and integrate developers into their newsrooms as journalists.
+Let's get a bunch of smart people in a room to produce action-oriented recommendations for news organizations to integrate developers into their newsrooms as journalists.

 ![Hard at work](photos/working.JPG)

 Until this spring, I worked for a major U.S. newspaper chain that operated 75 papers in 17 states.
 The company had zero developers in its newsrooms working on editorial projects.
 At my paper before that, we had zero developers in our newsroom, and no one in the company overtly doing news development.
-The status quo in both of those companies was that my team had to wage a guerilla war on the IT departments and the product and CMS divisions to do the kind of journalism we know is important and to get our jobs done.
+The status quo in both of those companies was that my teams had to wage guerilla war on the IT departments and the product and CMS divisions to do the kind of journalism we know is important.
 Building and maintaining the CMS is critical, and product development is important, but in my mind, every newsroom needs to have people who can crunch data and build interactive graphics and news apps.
 How do we make that happen, when the vast majority of American newsrooms are like those in my former companies?

-In May, I attended to a workshop hosted by ASNE called "Hacking News Leadership," which brought introduced top editors from major metro dailies to data journalists and news developers.
+In May, I attended a workshop hosted by ASNE called "Hacking News Leadership," which introduced top editors from major metro dailies to data journalists and news developers.
 We spent a couple of days talking about some of these issues and the resulting [recommendations are worth a quick read](http://bit.ly/1A7p0r8).
-It was a good first step for many of the editors there to hear about this journalism.
-But there was one thing that [Trei Brundrett](https://twitter.com/ultracasual/status/462658533524123649) said that got me thinking:
+It was a good first step the editors there to hear about this journalism.
+But there was one thing [Trei Brundrett](https://twitter.com/ultracasual/status/462658533524123649) said that got me thinking:

 > The most interesting design challenge of 2014 is of our organizations and how they work.

-Too many news organizations, large and small, still either don't have news developers.
-If they do, they're strapped on to the side of a workflow that revolves around making a great Sunday newspaper.
+Too many news organizations, large and small, still don't have news developers.
+If they do, they're strapped on to the side of a workflow that revolves around making a great Sunday paper.
 We can do better than that.
 This exercise is about more than just rearranging deck chairs.
-Together, we can wipe the slate clean and design a newsroom that builds skills throughout the organization and forces people to think smarter about the internet as a primary medium rather than an afterthought.
+Together, we can wipe the slate clean and design a newsroom that builds skills throughout the organization, forcing people to think smarter about the internet as a primary medium rather than an afterthought.

 ###The session will break down like this:
 *25 mins - intro/venting/clearing the air*